knr-auv/simulation/README.md

 #### ACK

-ACK packet can help debugging networking. *State* tells if last request was OK and *fps* tells last frames per second during last frame.
+ACK packet can help debugging networking.
+They are sent after each request of the client. *State* tells if last request was OK and *fps* tells last frames per second during last frame.
 JSON structure:
 - fps
 - state